ubccpsc/310/resources/readings/Process.md

 Scrum-based team members also have several process-specific roles:

 * **Product owner**: This person defines product features and helps to prioritize features according to their value to the team.
 After each iteration the importance of various features can be re-evaluated.
 Establishing meaningful prioritization is an important role for the product owner to ensure that the team focuses their efforts on the most important tasks; this is particularly important during sprint planning.
-* **Scrum master**: This is a single person that facilitates the scrum process; often these people have attended workshops to learn techniques for keeping teams on track.
-The scrum master often works to shield the team from external interference and helps resolve problems that may be blocking the product.
-The Scrum master is *not* the manager of the team.
+* **Scrum Lead**: This is a single person that facilitates the scrum process; often these people have attended workshops to learn techniques for keeping teams on track.
+The scrum lead (a role formerly known as the scrum master) often works to shield the team from external interference and helps resolve problems that may be blocking the product.
+The Scrum lead is *not* the manager of the team.
 * **Team**: Scrum-based teams are typically diverse and cross-functional containing designers, managers, engineers, clients, and test specialists.
 Teams are usually between 5 and 9 people.

 Scrum employs three broad ceremonies: